sarietta/theoputer-blog/content/posts/c-compiler-intro.md

 ```

 That matches our grammar!
 If you're very observant you may have gotten
 mad though.
-Shouldn't `int` have been matches by `variableName`?
-Most
+Shouldn't `int` have been matched by `variableName`?

-lexers (maybe all?) will take the first terminal that matches in order
+Most lexers (maybe all?) will take the first terminal that matches in
-the terminals are listed.
+order the terminals are listed.
 This is necessary to allow for special
 keywords (like "int") while also allowing for greater flexibility in
 the use of certain character sequences.
+In our made up lexer rules
+above we listed "int" before the `variableName` type, so "int" will
+match as a `variableType`.

 Let's look at input (2):